Skip to content

 Note

-ADBC_DRIVER_PATH and/or an activated Python virtual environment will take precedence over a Conda environment. dbc (and ADBC driver managers) use the following precedence hierarchy: ADBC_DRIVER_PATH before virtual enviroments before Conda environments.
+ADBC_DRIVER_PATH and/or an activated Python virtual environment will take precedence over a Conda environment. dbc (and ADBC driver managers) use the following precedence hierarchy: ADBC_DRIVER_PATH before virtual environments before Conda environments.

 Uninstalling Drivers